zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

    });
    ```

-1. Stop and restart the Zetta server, press `CTRL-C` then run `node server.js`.
+1. Stop and restart the Zetta server by pressing `CTRL-C` then run `node server.js`.

    ```bash
    node server.js